macieklad/prattle/README.md

 Any other input will be treated as a message, and it will be sent to all connected clients.

+## OTP explanation
+If you are not familiar with erlang Open Telecom Platform, server code may not be clear to you.
+This section will try to help with that.

+In terms of this app all you need to know is:

+Modules may implement supervisor or gen_server behaviour.
+- Supervisors are simple - they will read their ChildSpec and prepare processes for us instead of doing it manually.
+If "worker" proccesses fail, they will be restarted, or proper crash report will be sent to the shell.
+- You can think of gen_servers as HTTP servers, instead of writing receive loops, we are defining methods which our modules(servers) handle, and then they can be called from another place.
+Calls are synchronous, casts are asynchronous, and are triggered with gen_server:call and cast functions.
+When there is classic erlang message incoming, gen_server will call handle_info with message params.
+- under the hood, gen_servers use standard receive loop on steroids, calls, casts, infos and other methods are just abstractions that make the code cleaner and less recursive.

 ## App architecture
 Simplified visualization, see longer explanation below.
 ![App architecture](static/architecture.png?raw=true)